build-on-aws/content/posts/automating-your-container-deployments-with-cicd-and-github-actions/index.md

 ## 2. Configure the Flask App

-Before we provision the infrastruture, let's review our containerized Flask app and configure it to run in the cloud.
+Before we provision the infrastructure, let's review our containerized Flask app and configure it to run in the cloud.

 ### Review App Setup